Updated Feb. 5, 2026

 Trends in Artificial Intelligence

-Frontier AI systems are advancing rapidly from increases in compute, hardware performance, algorithmic efficiency, and investment.
+Frontier AI systems are advancing rapidly from increases in compute, hardware performance, software efficiency, and investment.
 This dashboard explores those dynamics.

 Show growth values in